ASPP/pelita_template/README.md

 - **game over**: the game ends when one team eats all of its enemy's food pellets or after **300** rounds.

+- **losing**: if an error is raised by a team during the game, the team will disconnect and it will be an automatic loss.

 - **winning**: the team with the highest score after game over wins the game, regardless of which team finished the food.

 ## Your task